-Based on our work to date, including walkthroughs of the key financial systems, we have no matters arising to report to you and there are no changes to our original assessment of significant risks (opinion and Value for Money) as set out in our Audit Strategy Memorandum presented to the Audit and Governance Committee on 18 March 2016.
+Based on our work to date, including walkthroughs of the key financial systems, we have no matters arising to report to you and there are no changes to our original assessment of significant risks (opinion and Value for Money) as set out in our Audit Strategy Memorandum presented to the Governance Committee on 14 March 2016.

-We have liaised closely with the accountancy team during the production of the Council's draft financial statements for 2015/16.
+We have liaised closely with the accountancy team during the production of the Authority's draft financial statements for 2015/16.
 This has included regular discussions and an ongoing exchange of information.
 In our view, this helps for a smoother audit process.
-This year, officers have experimented with bringing forward the accounts production timetable in preparation for the requirement to prepare the accounts by the earlier date of 31 May from 2017/18.